Tonmaiii/minecraft-survival-datapack/README.md

 | 1     | 20     | -                          | Green         |
 | 2     | 10     | Spawn 3 Vexes              | Blue          |
 | 3     | 5      | Spawn 3 Phantoms and Vexes | Red           |

+## Other

+-   Changed the correct tool to break glass from None to Pickaxe
+-   Removed the Elytra from the End Ship and replaced with a book to be used to spawn the Phantom Boss
+-   Changed some structures